-Physical education is defined as learning to develop and care for the human body through movements produced by skeletal muscles.
-At Fairlawn Primary School, the prime purpose of PE is for all children to develop an understanding of the significant benefits that leading a physically active lifestyle will have on their lives.
-As well as learning specific dance skills and styles, it is also taught in conjunction with other subjects.
-Topics are used as a stimulus to extend learning and knowledge in other academic areas.
-Children learn how to express and communicate ideas and understanding in the physical form.
-During the spring term, dance club have the opportunity to participate in the Lewisham Dance Showcase, where a group piece is performed at Forest Hill School and Catford Broadway.
+Physical Education is defined as learning to develop and care for the human body through movements produced by skeletal muscles.

+Dance and movement is an important part of our PE curriculum: we aim to contribute to the child’s physical, artistic, linguistic, social and cultural education.
+As well as learning specific skills and styles, dance is also taught through other areas of the curriculum.
+During the spring term, ‘Dance Club’ has the opportunity to participate in the Lewisham Dance Showcase, where a group piece is performed at Forest Hill School and the Catford Broadway.

-Each term, we take part in an Intra School Competition, culminating in a school assembly to crown Fairlawn’s champion.
+Each term, through our school sports partnership with Lewisham, we take part in an Intra School Competition, culminating in a whole-school assembly to crown Fairlawn’s champion.
 This year, Speed Bounce, Skipping and Chest Push are the chosen activities.

 We also ensure children receive up-to-date sports news through our weekly newsletter and our school notice board.
 Every Friday, we recognise our sports stars of the week from KS1, LKS2 and UKS2 (chosen by our sports coach) in our celebration assemblies.